jgphilpott/polyplot/docs/api/indicators/README.md

 **Limit:** `100`

-You should get a response that looks something like this, except with complete airpot documents rather than placeholders:
+You should get a response that looks something like this, except with complete indicator documents rather than placeholders:

 ```
 [